SFCMS Clubs & Activities

 Forensics

 Forensic speech is the study and practice of public speaking and debate, according to the American Forensic Association.
 Students learn and practice speech and research skills to inform or persuade an audience.
 We compete in four tournaments during the school year, from November through March.
-At Seventy-First Classical Middle School, students participate by attending after school practices.
-The team meets each week from 2:40 to 3:40 p.m. by category.
+At Seventy-First Classical Middle School, students participate by attending after-school practices.
+The team meets each Tuesday, Wednesday, and Thursday from 2:50 to 3:50 p.m. in Room 12.
 Please be prompt in picking up your student after practice.
-Meeting information will be included in the daily announcements.
-Students with questions about Forensics should see Ms. M. Johnson in Room 12 or Mrs. Israel in Room 28.
+Students with questions about Forensics should see Mrs. Israel in Room 12.

 In the beginning, students work on choosing a piece to perform during the meetings.
 Students MUST PRACTICE at home.
 The coaches expect to see improvement in preparing a piece from one week to the next.
 School meetings are for getting suggestions about improvement and demonstrating that improvement.